 AS is the recipient of the Canadian Institutes of Health Research Doctoral Award – Frederick Banting and Charles Best Canada Graduate Scholarship and the Michael Smith Foreign Study Supplement award.
-KALC was supported in part by the National Health and Medical Research Council (NHMRC) Career Development fellowship (GNT1087415).
+KALC is supported in part by the National Health and Medical Research Council (NHMRC) Career Development fellowship (GNT1087415).